deepanshut041/MlAgents/README.md

 **:video_camera: [Watch trained Agent](.)**

-**:warning: Enviroment Solved :x:**
+**:warning: Environment Solved :x:**

 ### Bouncer

 <p align="center"><img src="./media/bouncer.png" height="350px"></p>

-Environment where the agent needs on-demand decision making.
-The agent must decide how perform its next bounce only when it touches the ground.
-Goal is to catch the floating green cube.
-Only has a limited number of jumps.
+The Environment where the agent needs on-demand decision making.
+The agent must decide how to perform its next bounce only when it touches the ground.
+Here the goal is to catch the floating green cube.
+It only has a limited number of jumps.

 **:file_folder: [Implementation](./bouncer)**